d12frosted/elpa-mirror/nongnu/elpher-readme.txt

 Installation
 ------------

+Elpher is available on the non-GNU ELPA package archive.
+If you are using Emacs 28 or later, this archive should be available on your system by default.
+For Emacs 27, you'll need to follow the instructions at https://elpa.nongnu.org to make the archive accessible.

-Elpher is available from  MELPA (https://melpa.org).
+Alternatively, Elpher is available from MELPA (https://melpa.org).
 If you have never installed packages from this repository before, you'll need to follow the instructions at https://melpa.org/#/getting-started.

-To install Elpher, enter the following:
+Once one of these package archives is installed, enter the following to install Elpher:

     M-x package-install RET elpher RET